mertbakir/resume-a4/README.md

 A modern, responsive, print-friendly Hugo theme for creating professional A4-sized resumes.
 Write your resume content in YAML, track changes with git, and generate a clean site you can deploy (e.g., GitHub Pages), print, or export as PDF.

-## 📢 Announcements

-### 2025-08-26
-Cleaning up the codebase and improving documentation. **No breaking changes.**

-### 2024-09-12

-This repo was originally hosted on [GitLab](https://gitlab.com/mertbakir/resume-a4).
-The GitHub version is ahead of the GitLab version and introduces very small breaking changes to the config file.
-If you're an existing user, just update your config file and you're all set.

-I'll create a better guide explaining features and do proper versioning, just don't know when.

 ## ✨ Features

+- A4-sized resume pages, deploy as a static site.
-- A4-sized resume generator with print-friendly PDF export
+- Define your resume in yaml files and track with git.
-- YAML-based content management
-- Flexible section (feature) ordering and customization
+- Improved documentation and example site.
+- Customizations options:
-- Multiple page support
+  - multiple page support
-- Widget system: `details-list`, `word-list`
+  - customize sections, their titles, order and placement as you like
+  - widget & style types for user defined sections
-- APA/IEEE/TitleFirst citation formats for academic work
+  - citation formats for academic work
+  - enable/disable 2 column layout
+  - enable/disable page header
+  - many more you can find in the `config.yaml`

 ## 🚀 Quick Start